Jozmon/Database-Template-For-Blog/README.md

 We can identify 8 distinct objective entities that will be represented as tables in our database:

-1) Posts that are submitted by users , can have images and comments , and are separated firstly in supecategories and secondly in categories.
+1) Posts that are submitted by users , can have images and comments , and are categorized firstly in categories and the categories are categorized in supecategories.

  - The association here is one-to-many between the user and the post , as a user can post multiple content.
  - Images and comments association with the post is one-to-many as well as a post can have multiple comments and images